Manuja-B/Artificial-Intelligence---Codes-in-Python/README.md

 Algorithm:

-1. 1)Create rSeg dictionary, that has information cities connected to other.
+1. Create rSeg dictionary, that has information cities connected to other.
-2. 2)Use the rSeg dict, to create city\_gps data, to compute the missing latitude-longitude values.
+2. Use the rSeg dict, to create city\_gps data, to compute the missing latitude-longitude values.
-3. 3)Create a fringe and initialize it with lat-lon distance b/w start\_city and goal\_city
+3. Create a fringe and initialize it with lat-lon distance b/w start\_city and goal\_city
-4. 4)Pop the element from the fringe that has most priority.
+4. Pop the element from the fringe that has most priority.
-5. 5)Check if it is in goal state.
+5. Check if it is in goal state.
 If yes, then return.
-6. 6)Look for successors of the popped state.
+6. Look for successors of the popped state.
-7. 7)For each successor, check if they are present in visited, if yes then ignore
+7. For each successor, check if they are present in visited, if yes then ignore
-8. 8)Check if the successor is already present in fringe.
+8. Check if the successor is already present in fringe.
-9. 9)If yes, update with the minimum path.
+9. If yes, update with the minimum path.
-10. 10)If no, insert in the fringe
+10. If no, insert in the fringe
-11. 11)Continue 4-10 till either we got the solution of fringe becomes empty
+11. Continue 4-10 till either we got the solution of fringe becomes empty